 A more comprehensive discussion of proposed generation is provided in Generation Interconnections.

-Generation Outside of the ATC System and Interchange
+Generation 0utside of the ATC system and interchange

-The model for the system external to ATC was taken from the most appropriate model included in the 2017 MMWG Series models.
-The external system interchange was adjusted from the 2017 MMWG Series models to match the latest ATC members’ firm interchange.
+The model for the system external to ATC was taken from the most appropriate model included in the 2019 Multiregional Modeling Working Group Series models.
+The external system interchange was adjusted from the 2019 MMWG Series models to match the latest ATC members’ firm interchange.

-Balancing Authority area generation was dispatched based on economic dispatch for that Balancing Authority with the exception of the Light Load models.
+Balancing Authority area generation was dispatched based on economic dispatch for that Balancing Authority with the exception of the Minimum Load models.

 We revised line and equipment ratings based on updates to our Substation Equipment and Line Database (SELD).

-The load flow models for the 10-Year Assessment are built to include specific, long-duration maintenance and construction outages that are planned to occur in the planning horizon.
-The only outages modeled are typically conditions that are expected to last for a period of six months or more, coinciding with the season being modeled.
+The power flow models for the 10-Year Assessment are built to include specific, long-duration maintenance and construction outages that are expected to occur in the planning horizon.
+The outages modeled are typically conditions that are expected to last for a period of six months or more, coinciding with the season being modeled.
 The modeled outages are obtained from ATC’s Transmission Outage Application software.

 All appropriate existing and planned control devices that would be applicable to a given contingency were enabled in the studies and analyses.
 These control devices include transformer automatic tap changers, capacitor bank automatic controls, SVCs and back-to-back HVDC (VSC) power flow controllers.

-The 2019, 2023, and 2028 steady state project deficient summer peak models were developed to evaluate needs, verify Assessment findings from previous years, and confirm that previously identified needs will increase over time.
-The 2028 project deficient models reflect years sufficiently forward in time to determine the need for and assess the performance of larger-scale, long lead-time projects (345 kV lines, for example) that could be needed and expected to be in service in that timeframe.
+The 2021, 2025, and 2030 steady state project deficient summer peak models were developed to evaluate needs, verify Assessment findings from previous years, and confirm that previously identified needs will increase over time.
+The 2030 project deficient models reflect years sufficiently forward in time to determine the need for and assess the performance of larger-scale, long lead-time projects (345 kV lines, for example) that could be needed and expected to be in service in that time frame.

-- We utilized interconnection point load forecasts provided by various distribution companies in 2017 for both real and reactive power components of load.
-Please refer to the Load Forecast section, for further details.
+- We utilized interconnection point load forecasts provided by various distribution companies in 2019 for both real and reactive power components of load.
+Please refer to the Load Forecast section for further details.

 - These models are used to support regional model building.

-- These models are also used to create models with Generator QMax/QMin reduced to 90% capability that are used for the Assessment.
+- These models are also used to create models with Generator reactive capability QMax/QMin reduced to 90% for the Assessment.

 - Increased power factor of loads with respect to peak load based on historical data.

-- These models are used to create the models with Generator QMax/QMin reduced to 90% capability that are used for the Assessment.
+- These models are also used to create models with Generator reactive capability QMax/QMin reduced to 90% for the Assessment.

 The process for performing dynamic stability assessments includes three types of analyses: (1) the annual review of existing generator angular stability, (2) specific generator interconnection study reports, and (3) specific voltage stability assessments.

-The base cases for the annual review of existing generation angular stability for this compliance monitoring period are a 2021 light load model with high local generation, 2021 light load model with low local generation, a 2021 peak load model with high local generation, and a 2021 peak load model with low local generation.
-All of the base cases were created using the 2016 series MMWG 2021 models.
+The base cases for the annual review of existing generation angular stability for this compliance monitoring period are a 2025 light load model with high generation in ATC Planning Zones 1 and 4, a 2025 light load model with high generation in ATC Planning Zones 3 and 5, a 2025 peak load model with high generation in ATC Planning Zones 1 and 4, and a 2025 peak load model with high generation in ATC Planning Zones 3 and 5.
+All of the base cases were created using the MISO MTEP 2020 series 2025 models.